melowlz-D/melowlz-D.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-Lizhao Wu is currently a graduate student at the College of Computer Network and Cyberspace Security, Fujian Normal University, where he studies under the supervision of Professors Hui Lin and Xiaoding Wang.
+Lizhao Wu received his master’s degree from the School of Computer and Cyberspace Security at Fujian Normal University in 2025 and is currently pursuing a Ph.D. degree at University of Exeter.
 His research interests include distributed federated learning and trusted computing.